 Rocket Languages is actually one of the older language-learning software programmes from back when things were on CD-ROMs.
 Founded in 2004, they've helped millions of users around the world learn a large variety of different languages.

-You can now use their learn Italian app to practice the essentials of Italian.
-You'll master essential words and phrases, listen to Italian pronunciation, and use voice recognition tools to check your own pronunciation.
+You can now use the Rocket Italian app to practice the essentials of Italian.
+You'll master essential words and phrases, take part in audio lessons, listen to Italian pronunciation, and use voice recognition tools to check your own pronunciation.

-Rocket Languages also includes step-by-step explanations of Italian grammar to make it easy for you to master all the tenses and more.
+Rocket Italian will also teach Italian grammar as it includes step-by-step explanations of important grammar points.
+You'll be able to master all the tenses and more in no time.

-MosaLingua offers 8 different languages and has a very comprehensive Italian offer.
+MosaLingua is an app with the option to learn eight different languages and has a very comprehensive Italian offer.

 Jokes, stories and Italian expressions are all part of the curriculum so you can learn to speak like a real Italian.
 You can also customize your learning plan to meet your goals.
 Travelling to Italy and need to learn specific vocab fast?
-You can build a customized plan for travel.
+You can build a customized plan; it's easily the best app to learn Italian for travel.

 With over 3,500 flashcards, you'll never run out of words to learn!
 The app uses the spaced repetition method so you don't forget new vocab before it sticks in your long-term memory.